Skip to main content

 Q&A

-At $2M to $5M in annual contributed revenue, a single development director typically manages 40 to 80 major donor prospects and 8 to 15 active grants.
-Above $5M, the role usually splits into separate development and grants functions, but the data still needs to reconcile.
+At $2M to $5M in contributed revenue, one development director usually carries 40 to 80 major donor prospects and 8 to 15 active grants.
+Above $5M, the role often splits into separate development and grants jobs, but the numbers still have to match.

 Q&A

-Unreliable data at board time.
-If year-over-year retention, pipeline value, and restricted fund balances do not reconcile across systems, the board loses confidence.
-Fragmented tooling is the most common cause, not a fundraising problem.
+Bad data at board time.
+If retention, pipeline value, and restricted fund balances do not match across systems, the board loses trust.
+The usual cause is split tooling, not weak fundraising.

 Frequently asked